 - What is the history and nature of institutional racism in exploiting Black suffering?

-- How do the United States compare in opportunity for Black people compared with all other polities in the world?
+- How do the United States compare in opportunity for Black people alongside all other polities in the world?